kolosochek/yandex/README.md

 ![I mean theeese times, you know.](/github/modemwebchat.gif)

 Key features:
 - Vanilla JS.
 No JS or CSS frameworks has been used.
 Some transitions also included.
-I can do some HTML5+JS+CSS3 karate, bruh :vulcan_salute:.
+I can do some HTML5+JS+CSS3+LESS karate, bruh :vulcan_salute:.
+- Used BEM(block-element-modificator) methodology in HTML\CSS namespaces.
 - Custom routing system, simple but powerful.
 Works like a charm.
 - Simple user authorisation check, one list of views for authorised users, another one for unathorised users.
 - Own MVC(Model-View-Controller) realisation.